Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 By blending her culinary expertise with a passion for sustainability, Ashley is able to do something truly special.
 She is crafting delicious treats, while contributing to a more responsible and mindful approach to chocolate consumption.

 Ashley practices responsible sourcing and works directly with families in Mexico cultivating heirloom cacao.
-And she sources directly from Doña Dionisia to create a very special and rare drinking chocolate.
+And she sources directly from Doña Dionisia to create a very special, authentic Mexican drinking chocolate.

 Hijita is a celebration of heritage and a delicious reminder that the sweetest things often have the most profound stories behind them.
-We are so honored to partner with Ashley to tell her story.
+Hijita is proudly Latina-owned and preserving sacred Mexican cacao traditions.
+We are honored to share Ashley's story.

 As the daughter of a Mexican immigrant mother, my upbringing immersed me in the vibrant tapestry of Mexican culture and cuisine, for which I am eternally grateful.
 However, like many children of immigrants in America, I often found myself straddling two worlds, feeling neither fully Mexican nor genuinely American.
 It was my passion for cooking throughout my childhood that was my saving grace, and served as a tether to my ancestral heritage, which followed me into adulthood.